 As part of our mission to help keep hockey affordable in our area, the Anthony Ford Fund pledged $50,000 towards the Outdoor Rink Improvement Plan at Spring Lake Park In North Mankato.
 The Mankato Area Foundation has since pledged another $50,000 to help us reach our goal for the project.

-Since moving the Pond Hockey Classic from Lake Washington to Spring Lake Park in 2016, AF99 and the City of North Mankato have been partnering to make improvements to the park.
+Since moving the Pond Hockey Classic from Lake Washington to Spring Lake Park in 2015, AF99 and the City of North Mankato have been partnering to make improvements to the park.
 In the summer of 2017, we will complete a project that will bring 2 new outdoor rinks with concrete surface for easier maintenance and additional opportunities for year-round use.
-Warming House improvements are also part of the plan.
+Warming House improvements with concessions are also part of the plan.